 Members of the council have direct control over the council's financial and operating policies.
-The total of members' allowances paid in 2015/16 is shown in Note 26.
+The total of members' allowances paid in 2016/17 is shown in Note 31.
 During the year some Members and Officers acted in a number of other capacities for related parties.
 This involved being either employed by other local authorities or serving on the Management Boards of Companies and Voluntary Organisations.

-Principal examples include: Lancashire County Council, Pendle Partnership, Housing Pendle, Pendle Leisure Ltd and the three joint venture arrangements that the Council has established in partnership with Barnfield Investment Properties (Pearl, Pearl 2 and Pearl Brierfield Mill).
+Principal examples include: Lancashire County Council, Pendle Partnership Company Limited, Housing Pendle, Pendle Leisure Ltd and the three joint venture arrangements that the Council has established in partnership with Barnfield Investment Properties (PEARL, PEARL 2 and PEARL Brierfield Mill).

 With regard to Pendle Leisure Limited, the Council pays an annual grant towards the costs incurred by the Trust in managing and developing a wide variety of leisure related facilities and activities for the people of Pendle.
 As well as providing multi-purpose centres for swimming, fitness, sports, exercise and entertainment, the Trust also has staff dedicated to providing specialist projects relating to Healthy Lifestyles, Sports Development and Arts Development.

-In 2015/16 the Council paid a grant of £1.880m (£1.865m in 2014/15).
-At the Balance Sheet date the Council owed Pendle Leisure Trust £3,000 and was owed £289,000, of which £176,000 related to a long-term loan.
-Of the balance of £113,000, £110,000 was repaid on 15th April 2016.
+In 2016/17 the Council paid a grant of £1.590m to the Trust (£1.880m in 2015/16).
+An additional one-off amount of £60,000 was also paid to the Trust to help it sustain the Rhythm and Blues Festival in Colne during August 2016.
+At the Balance Sheet date the Council owed Pendle Leisure Trust £7,131 and was owed £1,364,219, of which £1,261,333 related to long-term loans.
+This includes a loan of £1.1m advanced to the Trust in January 2017 to enable it to settle outstanding costs in respect of leisure facilities and equipment.
+During the year 3 Councillors served on the Trust's Board of Trustees.

 Housing Pendle was established in 2006 to receive the transfer of the Council's housing stock.
 A number of arrangements between the Council and Housing Pendle stem from the transfer.
-Included in these are arrangements under which the Council receives a share of income from Housing Pendle in relation to VAT savings and sale proceeds from properties sold under the former Right to Buy.
-In 2015/16 the Council received income of £432k in accordance with these arrangements (£646k in 2014/15).
-At the Balance Sheet date the Council owed Housing Pendle £11,000 and Housing Pendle owed the Council £12,000.
+Included in these are arrangements under which the Council receives a share of income from Housing Pendle in relation to the sale proceeds from properties sold under the former Right to Buy.
+In 2016/17 the Council received income of £171k in accordance with these arrangements (£432k in 2015/16).
+At the Balance Sheet date the Council owed Housing Pendle £14k and Housing Pendle owed the Council £11k.

 In the year, the Council's Strategic Director was the Company Secretary for PEARL and four Councillors and the Housing, Health and Economic Development Services Manager also served on the Board.
-Total payments of £1.40m were made to PEARL entities during the year (£2.84m in 2014/15).
-Additional information on PEARL entities is disclosed in Note 33.
+Total payments of £1.11m were made to PEARL entities during the year (£1.40m in 2015/16).
+Additional information on PEARL entities is disclosed in Note 38.

-Payments to the value of £27,851 (£26,521 in 2014/15) were made to Penburn Construction, a local company of which Councillor Sakib is a Director.
+Payments to the value of £11,820 (£27,851 in 2015/16) were made to Penburn Construction, a local company of which Councillor Sakib is a Director.
 All procurement of goods and services is subject to the Council's financial procedure rules and the Councillor was not involved in any decision relating to these transactions.